Rishang/lite-ide/TASK.md

 3. uses `/api/files?root=/home/user/Downloads` to build tree
 4. All subsequent CRUD URLs include `root` exactly as the backend does.

-The GitHub Action will tag releases and publish docker run：`docker run -p 3000:3000 -v /home/user/Downloads:/data boxy-ide:latest`
+The GitHub Action will tag releases and publish docker run：`docker run -p 3000:3000 -v /home/user/Downloads:/data lite-ide:latest`
 Everything is copy-pastable; do a `git init .` first or just mkdir ― both work.

 ────────────────────────────────────────